Kalebu/alright/README.md

 **alright** is opensource package under **MIT** license, so contributions are warmly welcome whether that be a code , docs or typo just fork it.

-when contributing to code please make an issue for that before going making your changes so that we can have a prior discussion on implementation
+when contributing to code please make an issue for that before going making your changes so that we can have a prior discussion on implementation.

 ## Issues